-A moist and delightful vanilla cake filled with cheerful sprinkles, coated in creamy Italian buttercream and topped with a white chocolate ganache.
+A moist and delightful funfetti cake filled with cheerful sprinkles, coated in creamy Italian buttercream and topped with a white chocolate ganache.
 Say hello to your new favorite cake!
 Might just be the cutest birthday cake ever!

 Preheat oven to 340 degrees F. Butter and flour three 6-inch pans.
 I use cake strips on my pans for more even baking as well.
 Sift the dry ingredients together in a large bowl.
 Sift the dry ingredients together in a large bowl.